12 tips to attract more locals to your tours and attractions

 10. Create offers or events around local festivals

 In sum, there are a number of ways to tweak your marketing strategy to appeal to local tourists.
-Now is the time to cater to people who might still be hesitant to get on a plane or don’t have the money to take more elaborate vacations.
+Now is the time to cater to people who might still be hesitant to get on a plane or don’t have the means to take more elaborate vacations.

 Building a local customer base is a long-term investment, and there’s no better time to start than now.